 The crucial thing is to plan your content so that it’s interesting and allows enough time to cover the essential topics and activities.
 And practice!
 Here are some tips to consider:

 - Polling.
 This tool provides both feedback and interaction.
-And the best thing is you can continue speaking while your attendees answer the questions, then quickly sum up and present the results with an animated chart.
+And the best thing is you can continue speaking while your attendees answer the questions, then quickly present the results with an animated chart.

 - Alternate tabs.
 Use tabs to quickly switch between content (just make sure to upload the documents etc. before the webinar).
 This will keep your audience entertained without wasting your time (and there’s nothing worse than making your attendees wait until your PowerPoint uploads).